blewis308/BOP-Keyboard/README.md

 Press the controller in and using Via and tweezers, bridge the contacts where the switches would be to test each key.

-> If there is an issue where the last column spams the keys, there is a workaround detailed at the end.
+> If there is an issue where the last column spams the keys, there is a workaround detailed [here](#the-workaround).

 ### Step 4: Switches
 #### Estimated Time: 45 mins - 1 hour.